 Why Should I Use Paid Online Advertising?

 The first question we get from a lot of clients is: why should I pay for online advertising?
-According to Ad Week, Internet advertising will overtake traditional advertising (i.e. radio, television, and print) very soon.
+According to Tech Crunch, Internet advertising will overtake traditional advertising (i.e. radio, television, and print) any day now.
 More and more organizations, from the very large to the very small, are learning that paid online advertising shows a higher return on your investment than traditional advertising.

 Consider the following trends in the U.S.:

 - 80% of people now shop online before making a purchase

 - 66% of people make decisions about a brand based on a company’s website